Amrutha224/repo-demo/README.md

-# repo-demo
+# Repo-demo
-This is a new repository
+This is a new repository.